SP School Structural Safety

 Institutional support

-Tentative Program
+Program

-as of Feb.
-19, 2025.
+PROGRAM as of April 22, 2025.

 Week 1:Introduction, sustainability, risks.
 Structural reliability, robustness, optimization.

-DayMorningAfternoonLocation
+DayMorningAfternoonLocation / Event

 3/5